HOMEPLANT DATA BASEPLANT SEARCH ENGINESEEDS SHOP

 USDA Hardiness Zone 9.
 The plant does not tolerate snow, but can tolerate occasional freezing spells of about - 5° C (the typical morning frost of central Chile).

-If you are interested in the seeds of this and similar plants, click here.
+If you are interested in purchasing seeds of this or similar species, please go to our On-line Seeds Shop.

-More photos (14) of Miersia chilensis Lindl. available here
+More photos (17) of Miersia chilensis Lindl. available here

 More species from the same Liliaceae family in our data base: